 I didn't see the original version in Malayalam but feel secure declaring it a masterpiece.
 The author, Jeethu Joseph also directed.
 It is often the case in India that they can just dub the original, however when something is especially good, Bollywood likes to remake it in Hindi.
 I don't recall ever seeing a Malalayam film, but have seen many other languages--Bengali, Punjabi, Tamil and Telegu.
-There are over 38 million Malayalam speakers.
+There are over 38 million Malayalam speakers mostly in India.

 Shriya Saran played his wife and she is the reason I followed this movie so closely.
 Saw her in "At the Other End of the Line," an English speaking movie where she played a call centre worker, very much a girl next door type, except she decided on impulse to travel to America to sneak up on an American she had talked to on the phone.
 Shortly after some effort saw her in her native Tamil, as a sexy double crossing bitch where she was impressive in a different way.
 She has appeared in a Canadian movie, "Cooking with Stella," More famously she was in "Midnight's Children" directed by Deepa Mehta.
 Mostly she gets stuck with supporting roles and reviewers usually commenting on her looks.
 I follow her on IMDB, but lately there hasn't been very much positive except for "Drishyam."